ibm-cloud-docs/watson-assistant/call-extension.md

 1. On the Actions page, or in the action editor, click **Preview** to open the Preview pane.

     You cannot access the extension inspector from the assistant preview on the **Preview** page, which shows only what a customer would see.
-Instead, use the preview feature that is part of the Actions page, which gives you access ot additional information.
+Instead, use the preview feature that is part of the Actions page, which gives you access to additional information.
     {: note}

 1. Interact with your assistant as a customer would.